mtconnect/cppagent/README.md

     *Default*: `false`

-* `ValidateTimestamps` - Verify time is always progressing forward for each data item and correct if not.
+* `CorrectTimestamps` - Verify time is always progressing forward for each data item and correct if not.

     *Default*: `false`